stephaneeh/just-another-text-editor/README.md

 ## Usage

-Ensure you have seeded your data where required.
 Run the following command at the root of your project to start the application

 ```md
 > run npm start